docker-flow/docker-flow-monitor/docs/tutorial.md

     ...
 ```

-This time, we added a few additional labels. `com.df.alertName.1` will tell Prometheus that is should create an alert called `memload`.
+This time, we added a few additional labels. `com.df.alertName.1` will tell Prometheus that it should create an alert called `memload`.
 The name of the alert is accompanied with the condition specified as `com.df.alertIf.1`.
-Multiple alerts can be specified by adding labels with incremental indexes.
+Multiple alerts can be defined by adding labels with incremental indexes.
 As the second alert, we used `com.df.alertName.2=diskload` to defined the name and `com.df.alertIf.2=@node_fs_limit:0.8` to define the condition.
 This time, we use one of the shortcuts instead writing the full syntax.

 Let's deploy the `exporter` stack.